+B.1 Multiple Isolated Events

-1) Multiple Isolated Events: If there are multiple concurrent events in the sensor field, i.e., the sink receives data packets with different Event IDs, then the sink checks the Event ID fields of the data packets it received at the end of decision interval i.
-If all of the data packets have a single value in their multidimensional Event ID fields, it infers that the flows generated by these multiple events are isolated and do not share any common router sensor node as shown in Fig. 10(a).
+If there are multiple concurrent events in the sensor field, i.e., the sink receives data packets with different Event IDs, then the sink checks the Event ID fields of the data packets it received at the end of decision interval i.
+If all of the data packets have a single value in their multidimensional Event ID fields, it infers that the flows generated by these multiple events are isolated and do not share any common router sensor node as shown in Fig. 9(a).

-In this case, let \mathbf{S}i^k and \bar{f}i^k be the current network state and the reporting frequency rate for the event k.
-Note that ESRT determines the current network state for event k, i.e., \mathbf{S}i^k , from the reliability indicator η_i^k computed by the sink for decision interval i as explained in Section IV.
-Thus, the sink calculates the updated reporting frequency f{i+1}^k based on \mathbf{S}i^k , η_i^k , and f_i^k and broadcasts it to the sensor nodes in the event radius of event k in order to bring the network state to the optimal operating region OOR for the flows generated by event k.
+In this case, let \mathbf{S}{i}^{k} and f{i}^{k} be the current network state and the reporting frequency for the event k.
+Note that ESRT determines the current network state for event k, i.e., \mathbf{S}{i}^{k} , from the reliability indicator η{i}^{k} computed by the sink for decision interval i as explained in Section IV.
+Thus, the sink calculates the updated reporting frequency f{i+1}^{k} based on \mathbf{S}{i}^{k} , η{i}^{k} , and f{i}^{k} and broadcasts it to the sensor nodes in the event radius of event k in order to bring the network state to the optimal operating region OOR for the flows generated by event k.
 Consequently, the sink achieves the event-to-sink reliability requirements of these multiple events individually with the default ESRT operation explained in Section IV.

-2) Multiple Events Passing Through Common Nodes: If there are data packets which carry multiple event IDs in their Event ID fields, then the sink infers that there exist common sensor nodes routing the flows generated by these different events as shown in Fig. 10(b).
+B.2 Multiple Events Passing Through Common Nodes

+If there are data packets which carry multiple event IDs in their Event ID fields, then the sink infers that there exist common sensor nodes routing the flows generated by these different events as shown in Fig. 9(b).
 Therefore, the flows generated by these multiple events are not isolated.
 Hence, an action taken by the sink for any of these events may affect the reliability and congestion situation of the other events' flows.

 In this case, instead of treating these event flows independently, it is better to take action cautiously and considering all of the concurrent event flows in the wireless sensor field.
 This is mainly because of the fact that the primary objective of ESRT is to achieve event-to-sink reliable transport.
 This leads to the fact that the event flows which are in different network states pose different levels of urgency in terms of protocol action.
-For example, while in state (NC, HR) no congestion is experienced and the observed reliability is higher than required, it is completely opposite in state (C, LR) where there is a congestion in the network and the event-to-sink reliability is not achieved as shown in Fig. 5.
-Hence, the event flows whose current network state are (C, LR) have greater urgency and hence have higher priority in terms of action to be taken by the sink.
-Similarly, although there is no congestion in both of the states (NC, LR) and (NC, HR), the event flows which are currently in state (NC, LR) do not receive their desired reliability levels and have higher priority than the ones in state (NC, HR).
-With this respect, we group the network states {(C, LR), (NC, LR), (C, HR), (NC, HR)} into high priority states, i.e., (C, LR), (NC, LR), (NC, LR), and low priority states, i.e., (C, HR), (NC, HR), based on the observed reliability level associated with each of these network states.
+For example, while in state (NC,HR) no congestion is experienced and the observed reliability is higher than required, it is completely opposite in state (C,LR) where there is a congestion in the network and the event-to-sink reliability is not achieved as shown in Fig. 4.
+Hence, the event flows whose current network state are (C,LR) have greater urgency and hence high priority in terms of action to be taken by the sink.
+Similarly, although there is no congestion in both of the states (NC,LR) and (NC,HR), the event flows which are currently in state (NC,LR) do not receive their desired reliability levels and has higher priority than the ones in state (NC,HR).
+With this respect, we group the network states {(C,LR), (NC,LR), (C,HR), (NC,HR)} into high priority states, i.e., (C,LR), (NC,LR), and low priority states, i.e., (C,HR), (NC,HR), based on the observed reliability level associated with each of these network states.